calimero-archive/docs/docs/getting_started/market_place.md

 ![](../../static/img/marketplace.png)

-4. Click on any of the token you want to install
+4. Click on any of the contract you want to install

 ![](../../static/img/ft_marketplace.png)